Hurtak/the-pizza-problem/README.md

 ## TODO

-- icons
+- rename to the pizza problem
 - decide on layout
 - maybe more header text?
-- maybe get rid of extras?
-- rename to the pizza problem
 - post
   - twitter
   - hn